revolist/revogrid-docs/gantt/manufacturing-gantt.md

 Manufacturing screens need more than task name, start, and finish.
 The useful conversation starts when dates sit beside the fields people already use to run production: order, operation, item, quantity, work center, machine, setup family, material status, crew, shift, progress, and due date.

-RevoGantt keeps those fields in an editable task grid synchronized with the timeline.
+RevoGrid Gantt keeps those fields in an editable task grid synchronized with the timeline.
 Planning features can then add:

 - operation hierarchy and production milestones;
 - dependency links between operations;